-- The National Association for the Education of Young Children, a professional organization that promotes high-quality early learning for children birth through age 8, connects activities about social justice to young children’s own experiences.
+- The National Association for the Education of Young Children, a professional organization that promotes high-quality early learning for children birth through age 8, connects social justice activities to young children’s own experiences.

 - PBS, one of America’s largest classrooms with a host of educational programming for children, offers a variety of resources for providers and teachers.